solana-foundation/developer-content/content/guides/dapps/cash-app.md

 });
 ```

-Now we can interact with the solana program.
+Now we can interact with the Solana program.
 First we need to initialize each
 user's `cash_account`.

 ```typescript